anatman-org/prime/README.md

 with rules being studied and practiced religiously, or other times played as freely as a jazz instrument.

-It is hard to describe and easier to show.
+It is hard to describe and easier to show:

+  > in the end,
+  > we're all just
+  > that damn butterfly's dream